Blog Income Reports are a Fascinating and Controversial Thing

 Really, until you DO it, you don’t really know.
 It’s hard to “get”.
-But, in an absolute nutshell, blogs make money through ads on their websites, through affiliate marketing, through sponsored content, and through selling their own products.
+But, in an absolute nutshell, blogs make money through display ads, through affiliate marketing, through sponsored content, and through selling their own products.
 (Keep reading for more details on all this stuff!)

-First, a little bit of background on my blog and why I even have income reports:
+First, a little bit of background on my blog and why I have income reports published:

 I started blogging in early 2016 when I found out I was pregnant.